The Right Hook Bicycle Accident

 provides that:

-No person shall drive a vehicle upon a highway at a speed greater than is reasonable or prudent having due regard for weather, visibility, the traffic on, and the surface and width of, the highway, and in no event at a speed which endangers the safety of persons or property.
+No person shall drive a vehicle upon a highway at a speed greater than is reasonable or prudent having due regard for weather, visibility, the traffic on, and the surface and width of the highway, and in no event at a speed which endangers the safety of persons or property.

-Therefore, sometimes in order to obtain fair recoveries for our bicycle accident clients who are passing cars on the right in a bike lane and a car turns into the lane, our attorneys need to establish that the bicyclist was traveling at a reasonable speed for the conditions even if they were in a bike lane.
-Two lesser known Vehicle Code sections we use to our advantage in these cases are section 22100(a) which requires that cars making right turns do so from the right most portion of the lane, including the bike lane, and section 21717, which requires motor vehicles who wish to turn right across a bicycle lane to enter the lane first before making the right turn.
+Therefore, sometimes in order to obtain fair recoveries for our bicycle accident clients who are passing cars on the right in a bike lane when a car turns into the lane, our attorneys need to establish that the bicyclist was traveling at a reasonable speed for the conditions even if they were in a bike lane.
+Two lesser-known Vehicle Code sections we use to our advantage in these cases are section 22100(a), which requires that cars making right turns do so from the right most portion of the lane, including the bike lane, and section 21717, which requires motor vehicles who wish to turn right across a bicycle lane to enter the lane first before making the right turn.
 Finally, we will also rely on CVC section 21209, which prohibits motor vehicles from entering a bike lane to make a right turn more than 200 feet before the intersection.

-What About When the Bicyclist is Not In a Bike Lane When Struck by the Right Turning Car?
+What About When the Bicyclist is Not In a Bike Lane When Struck by the Right-Turning Car?

 The situation can get trickier when a bicyclist passes slow or stopped cars on the right when there is no bike lane and is hit by a right-turning car or bus.
-At that point, the debate often boils down to whether there was ample space for the bicyclist to pass the slower motor traffic on the right, how well traveled the road was by bicyclists, and the speed of the bicyclists, to determine whether the driver who turns right in front of the passing bicyclists was negligent, or legally responsible for causing the accident.
+At that point, the debate often boils down to whether there was ample space for the bicyclist to pass the slower motor traffic on the right, how well traveled the road was by bicyclists, and the speed of the bicyclists, in order to determine whether the driver who turns right in front of the passing bicyclists was negligent or legally responsible for causing the accident.

-The Attorneys at The Zinn Law Firm have handled and resolved literally dozens of Right Hook car on bike cases.
+The Attorneys at The Zinn Law Firm have handled and resolved literally dozens of Right Hook car-on-bike cases.
 We know how to advocate for our clients who have been injured even when they were not riding in a bicycle lane.
-In these cases, we will show that the roadways where our clients were injured were often well-traveled by bicyclists and motorist should have been on notice to check before turning right even in the absence of a bike lane.
+In these cases, we will show that the roadways where our clients were injured were often well-traveled by bicyclists and motorists should have been on notice to check before turning right even in the absence of a bike lane.
 If the roadway is a designated “Class III” bike route with signs and painted markings on the roadway showing that bicyclists are encouraged to ride on that road, it can be easier to prove the driver should have exercised more care before turning right without looking.

 We also work with the best, most objective and well-regarded bicycle safety experts who can comment on safe bicycling practices and whether there was sufficient room for a bicyclist to safely pass slowed auto traffic on the right in absence of a pained bike lane.